paraigor/bank-security-console/README.md

 Security console is a site, which can be connected to remote database with visits and passcards of our bank employees.

 ### How to install
+Project working on Python versions: 3.8, 3.9, 3.10, 3.11, 3.12.
 Python3 should be already installed.
 Then use pip (or pip3, if there is a conflict with Python2) to install dependencies:
 ```
 pip install -r requirements.txt
 ```